chaaban17/pytorch-VGG-Model/README.md

 and adding L2 regularization

 the purpose of this repository is to use this trained model on a different dataset in the near future.

+# Prerequisites

+you should install torch, torchvision, matplotlib, Pillow, numpy OR simply run the project in Google Colab: https://colab.research.google.com/ and import the packages